2018 North Antrim recall petition: Signing arrangements

 Voters could also apply to sign by post on the same basis as postal voting.

 The limitation to three venues, where up to ten are permitted by law, drew criticism from the Ulster Unionist Party and Sinn Féin.

 Result

 The result was confirmed in the early hours of Thursday 20 September, with 7,099 people (9.4% of the electorate) signing the petition, below the 10% required, which would have been 7,543.

+Paisley retained his seat in the 2019 general election with 47.4% of the vote; he lost it in 2024 with 27.2%.